Varnike/quadratic/README.md

 make
 ```
 ## Run
-To start programm, type in console:
+To start programm, go to ~/quadraric directory and type in console:
 ```sh
 ./quadratic [parametr]
 ```
-#### Parametres:
+#### Parameters:
 - [-h] - help
 - [-t] - run unittest

 ## Usage
-If you didn't choose [-t] option, program will ask you to enter three coefficients of quadratic equasion.
+If you didn't choose any option, program will ask you to enter three coefficients of quadratic equation.
 Enter these numbers.
-Program will print number of solutions and solutions.
+Program will print number of solutions and roots of equasion.

 ## Example of use
 After compiling and start program with no parametres you will see: